 Your Program Consultant can personalize resources including recruitment flyers, PowerPoint presentations, email templates, posters, FAQ sheets, calendars and checklists for you.
 Be sure to discuss at least three resources that will work best for your students and institution.

 Share your excitement for your study abroad program at an informational meeting on campus.
 Hold monthly informational meetings for newly-interested students, and encourage your enrolled students to invite others to attend.
 See hosting a recruitment meeting to learn more about hosting a successful meeting.

 Share your Program Enrollment Page (www.efcst.com/<programnumber>) as often as possible.
 Students can enroll directly through this site and see essential program information like dates, itinerary and reviews.
 Encourage interested students to select “Stay in the Loop” so that you can stay in touch about discounts and deadlines.

 Log in at efcollegestudytours.com/login to use the “Interested” list on your Group tab to reach out to students who have not yet enrolled.
 With the click of a button, you can share information about upcoming meetings, discounts, deadlines and why you want them to travel with you.

 Enlist a team

 The most powerful tool for building your group is word-of-mouth promotion.
 Ask your colleagues, students, Study Abroad Office, Activities Office, Department Chairs, Deans and others to help you share your excitement for the program with students, and be sure to visit their classrooms as well.
-Give your team copies of the printed resources you’ve received from your Program Coordinator to share with students.
+Give your team copies of the printed resources you’ve received from your Program Consultant to share with students.